 “What is going on dear girl?
 Why are you in such great spirits?”

 “It’s a beautiful day.
 I am just so happy to be able to see the sunshine is all.
 After twelve years living with you in this cottage and never setting foot out of here, I am still ok, because I get to see the beautiful sunshine.”

 The banshee thought about this for a while.
 She so loved Gemma, that she had begun to look young again over time.
 In fact she looked almost like she looked in life.
 Twelve years living in a blissful state will change anyone, but a banshee, the change was accelerated.
 She was happy and so she decided that in the morning, she would let her daughter out of the cottage to feel the sunshine on her face.

 Gemma, quite astute, had asked the prince in the letter to come back the following day at day break.
 She knew the banshee well enough now to know that she would let her out of the cottage to feel the sun.
 Gemma, in twelve years was careful to never ask for anything so that when it mattered most…she could ask for something and have it granted.

 When the queen let her out onto the grass.
 Gemma took off her slippers.
 She felt the grass between her toes and the sun on her face and she smiled at the banshee.

 Gemma was wearing a luxurious gown that she made herself.
 She was beautiful and had delicate features.
 She was very pale from not seeing the sun, but she was also very healthy and strong.
-The prince was taken back by her beauty of course, but more stricken by her circumstance.
+The prince was taken back by her beauty, but more stricken by her circumstance.